-Free Monster Energy Drink Lawsuit Evaluation: If you or someone you love suffered a serious injury after consuming Monster Energy Drink, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Monster Energy Drink and we can help.
+Free Monster Energy Drink Lawsuit Evaluation: If you or a loved one has been injured by an energy drink, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?

 The new Monster Energy Drink class action lawsuit was filed on December 12, 2012, on behalf of Alec Fisher, in the U.S. District Court for the Central District of California.
 The suit names Monster Beverage Corporation and Monster Energy Corporation as defendants, and seeks class action status to represent all consumers who purchased the companies’ beverages.

 According to Fisher’s complaint, Monster markets its products as standard soft drinks, which leads many people to believe that their ingredients are regulated by federal health authorities.
 However, because of their arbitrary distinction as dietary supplements, the U.S. Food & Drug Administration (FDA) has not requested testing for the beverages to determine whether they are safe for consumption.

 “Monster Energy Drinks, in fact, contain a dangerously high amount of caffeine that have never been subjected to any kind of pre-market review by any regulatory authority prior to them being put in the stream of commerce,” Fisher’s complaint states.
 “Numerous scientific studies have shown that the consumption of large amounts of caffeine, in combination with other active ingredients like guarana, taurine, carnitine, sugar, among others, by youth and adolescents can have serious health consequences.
 Yet, Defendants knowingly and with reckless indifference, market, advertise and sell Monster Energy Drinks as completely safe via playful/seductive advertising designed to attract pre-teens and teens and via product placement.”